-The independent internal audit organisation supports safe and prudent business management, and effective operation, and it seeks to minimise risks and - in conjunction with the Compliance function - ensure compliance with the statutory regulations.
+The independent internal audit organisation supports safe business management, and effective operation, and it seeks to minimise risks and - in conjunction with the Compliance function - ensure compliance with the statutory regulations.
 Its key characteristic is that it is an independent, professional and objective organisation that inspects all control levels.
 The professional oversight of the organisation is conducted by the Supervisory Board, within the framework set by the Credit Institutions Act.

 The independent internal audit organisation has an annual audit plan which is approved by the Supervisory Board.
-The annual plan is prepared using a risk-based methodology and, in addition to focusing on the areas that entail regulatory, business, operational and lending risk, it also takes into account changes in the prevailing economic situation.
+The annual plan is prepared using a risk-based methodology and, in addition to focusing on the areas that entail regulatory, business and operational risk, and the other main risk exposures, it also takes into account changes in the prevailing economic situation.

-The internal audit system includes shareholder audits conducted at the foreign and domestic group members as well as the professional oversight of the internal audit organisations of the subsidiaries.
+The internal audit system includes shareholder audits conducted at the foreign and domestic group members as well as the professional oversight of the internal audit organisations of the subsidiaries defined in the Act on Credit Institutions as included in the scope of consolidated supervision.
 Uniform internal audit methods are created, continuously developed and implemented in respect of the operation and activities of the bank group members' internal audit units.

 The internal audit organisation prepares objective and independent reports for the management bodies at quarterly and annual intervals.
-In its quarterly reports it gives a group-level, summary account of the audits conducted in the given quarter, the identified risks and the success of any action taken to eliminate them.
-The audit organisation reports annually on the performance of the tasks stipulated in the annual audit schedule, the audits conducted and other activities, as well as on any changes to the internal audit system.
+In its quarterly reports it gives a group-level, summary account of the audits conducted in the given quarter, the risks identified in the course of its own audits and audits conducted by the authorities, and the success of any action taken to eliminate them.
+The audit organisation reports annually on the performance of the tasks stipulated in the group-level annual audit schedule, the audits conducted and other activities, and on the circumstances of the organisation's operation, as well as on any changes to the internal audit system.